jdoleary/Spellmasons/TasksCurrent.md

   - sythe cleaver
   - Vanish (invisible for x number of turns) "creating separation"
 - Mega spells that don't combine and fill the whole pool
+- Classes with cards for each class
+  - each class should have a movement spell
+- "blue shell" ability so you're never in doom state
+- Wizard modification between levels if you portal

 ## Other